arktekk/rest-workshop/README.md

 Before starting on an exercise please read through the entire text to get a better overview of the exercise.
 Also check out the cheat sheets for Node.js and curl, they contain valuable hints and tips.

+Each exercise has two directories: _start_ is where you as a participant should start to solve each exercise. _solution_ contains a complete solution for the exercise.
+There is also a README file that describe the exercise in detail.

 Exercises: